Ghana Wins Historic Vote for UN Resolution to Declare Slave Trade the Gravest Crime Against Humanity

 It urged UN member states to engage in structured dialogue and concrete actions aimed at acknowledging and addressing the enduring social, economic, and cultural impacts of slavery.

-Foreign Minister Samuel Okuzeto Ablakwa celebrated the victory online saying, "we did it for Africa and all people of African descent."
+Foreign Minister Samuel Okuzeto Ablakwa celebrated the victory on Facebook, saying Ghana 'did it for Africa and all people of African descent.'

 Read also

-YEN.com.gh reported that Mahama criticised the Trump administration for its handling of black history and accused it of normalising the erasure of black history.
+YEN.com.gh reported that Mahama had criticised the Trump administration for its handling of black history and accused it of normalising the erasure of the past.

-He said certain US policies are becoming a template for other governments as well as some private institutions.
+The Ghanaian president said certain policies by the United States of America are becoming a template for other governments, as well as some private institutions.

-Mahama noted that in the US, black history courses were being removed from school curricula and institutions were being mandated to stop teaching the truth of slavery.
+Mahama stated that black history courses were being removed from school curricula and institutions were being mandated to stop teaching the truth of slavery.

 Source: YEN.com.gh